 Education is but one example of Counter-Reformation.
 The Roman Church’s strategy, then and now, is to indoctrinate the children, men, and women, nation by nation.

-Another trap of the Catholic Church is to co-opt believers back into Catholic unholy fold is ecumenism.
+Another trap of the Catholic Church is to co-opt Bible believers back into the Catholic fold through ecumenism.

 Cardinal Augustin Bea, a Jesuit, oversaw the writing of many documents of Vatican Council II.
 He also helped draft the very important documents of the Council, named in Latin “Nostra Aetate”; meaning “in our time.”
 The new approach established in “Nostra Aetate” is to win the world over to the Catholic Church, primarily by means of ecumenical dialogue.

 This section specifically addresses so-called “Christians” outside of the “true”, e.g. Roman Catholic Church.

 “…ecumenical dialogue is not limited to an academic or purely conceptual level…rather it serves to transform modes of thought and behavior and the daily life of those Communities.
 In this way, it aims at preparing the way for their unity of faith in the bosom of a Church one and visible: thus ‘little by little, as the obstacles to perfect ecclesial communion are overcome, all Christians will be gathered, in a common celebration of the Eucharist, into that unity of the one and only Church… This unity, we believe, dwells in the Catholic Church as something she can never lose, and we hope that it will continue to increase until the end of time.’”